 - Hardware timestamping at full Ethernet line rate on both transmit and receive paths.
-Timestamp accuracy will be better than ± 10 ns under all operating conditions. - 1-step and 2-step support for Time of Day (ToD) timestamps (IEEE1588-2008 format consisting of a 48-bit seconds field and a 32-bit nanoseconds field). - On receive, all frames are timestamped with a captured 80-bit ToD timestamp.
-The full 80-bit timestamp is provided to the client logic out of band using additional ports defined in Table 6-3.
+Timestamp accuracy is better than ± 10 ns under all operating conditions. - 1-step and 2-step support for Time of Day (ToD) timestamps (IEEE1588-2008 format consisting of a 48-bit seconds field and a 32-bit nanoseconds field). - On receive, all frames are timestamped with a captured 80-bit ToD timestamp.
+The full 80-bit timestamp is provided to the client logic out of band using the ports defined in Table 2-25.
 In addition, an optional 64-bit timestamp can be provided in line with the received frame.
-This 64-bit timestamp consists of the lower 32 bits from the 1588 timers seconds field, plus all 32 bits of the nanoseconds field. - On transmit: - A command field is provided by the client to the TEMAC either in line with the frame sent for transmission, or in parallel with the frame sent for transmission.
-This indicates, on a frame-by-frame basis, the 1588 function to be performed (no-operation, 1-step or 2-step) and also indicates, for 1-step frames, whether there is a UDP checksum field that requires updating. - For 1-step and 2-step operation, the full 80-bit captured ToD timestamp is returned to the client logic using the additional ports defined in Table 6-4. - For 1-step operation, the full 80-bit ToD captured timestamp is inserted into the frame. - For 1-step UDP frame types, the UDP checksum is updated in accordance with IETF RFC 1624.
-(In order for this update function to work correctly, the original checksum value for the frame sent for transmission should be calculated using a zero value for the timestamp data). - For all 1-step frames, the Ethernet Frame Check Sequence (FCS) field is calculated after all frame modifications have been completed.
+This 64-bit timestamp consists of the lower 32 bits from the 1588 timers seconds field, plus all 32 bits of the nanoseconds field.
+For the Correction Field format, the full 64-bit timestamp is provided to the client logic out of band using ports defined in Table 2-27.
+In addition, the 64-bit timestamp can optionally be provided in line with the received frame.
+All PTP frame types are supported on receive.